themycon/printf/README.md

-A readme file for printf project
+A readme file for printf project done by Martin Odhiambo and Michael Turyasingura